 Unravel the basic techniques you need to make this delicious Tres Leches cake right here.

-Don’t let the complex structure of this dessert deter you from making it, although it may sound difficult to combine chocolate cake and flan.
+Don’t let this dessert with a complex look deter you from making it, although it may sound difficult to combine chocolate cake and flan.
 The cake is an impeccable combination of soft flan on top and chocolate cake on the bottom.

 Between the two-layer of the cake is Cajeta as the filling.
 The impossible things about this cake are in the “before” and “after” baking process.